backend-development/backend-development-textbook/source/caching.md

 If you reload the page now, you can still see the project named "Origin", not "Orange".

+§

-The problem here is a missing dependency: our cache entry only depends on the edition, not on the projects contained in the edition.
+The problem here is a **missing dependency**: our cache entry only depends on the edition, not on the projects contained in the edition.

 We can declare the full dependency by supplying an array of objects to